nazliciplak/webMidtermProject/README.md

 # Project Description

 This project includes a bank website design called ApricotBank.
 It features a user-friendly and visually appealing web page built using HTML and CSS.
+# Features
+Homepage: Contains important information about financial security, along with a welcome message to ApricotBank.

+Foreign Exchange and Gold Information: The left sidebar provides quick access to current exchange rates and gold prices.

+Education and Career: Provides users with information about special education advantages and loan options.

+Account Information: The right sidebar contains information about the user's account information, balance and previous transactions.

+Mobile Application and Services: The Footer section contains information about ApricotBank's mobile applications and ways to benefit from these applications.

 # Project Files